 Orthopedic surgeon

-Allen earned a bachelor's degree in biomedical engineering at Duke University and was chief of biomedical engineering at the Veterans Affairs medical centers in Philadelphia and San Francisco before attending the UCLA School of Medicine.
+After earning a bachelor's degree in biomedical engineering at Duke University, Allen was chief of biomedical engineering at the U.S. Department of Veterans Affairs medical centers in Philadelphia and San Francisco.
+Later she earned her medical degree from the David Geffen School of Medicine at UCLA, and then completed a residency in orthopedic surgery as well as a fellowship in sports medicine at the University of Pittsburgh.

 Sports Medicine Center